 The queue for the number 2 bus was fairly busy, but fortunately we just managed to get on.
 Annoyingly the very helpful bus driver explained to us the advantages of, and thus sold us, two 'Hoppa' day tickets allowing us full access to the busses all day for the princely sum of £4.50.
 This meant that without realising it we had been sold the same ticket when we went to Morrisons AND paid again for the return trip, not realising we'd bought 'Hoppa' all day passes.

 We set off passing familiar landmarks we'd walked along yesterday, never mind the exercise did us good.
 Further down the road two young females got on with two young girls.
-They both had jam-jar-bottom glasses on, so I assumed they were sisters belonging to one of the women.
+Both kids had jam-jar-bottom glasses on, so I assumed they were sisters belonging to one of the women.
 They were badly behaved, crouching in the shopping trolley rack, and swinging on the adult grab handles for those who have to stand, rather than going and sitting down.
 It was very dangerous because if the driver had applied the brakes firmly they would have gone flying.
 In true modern mother tradition she kept telling them not to do this and not to do that, and what would happen if they persisted.
 Well needless to say the kids carried on doing just as they pleased because the mother was all talk - and the kids knew it.

 On arrival at Europa Point we went for a wander around.
 It was a nice area with a large play park for young children, historical gun emplacements and of all things - a mosque.
 I suppose it is located there because Muslim North Africa can be seen in the distance.
 The fitting thing is that whilst they kneel and bow to face Mecca, their bums are pointing towards Spain.